paulscherrerinstitute/TPG366/Readme.md

 ## Usage

+Note to non-PSI users: The commands `require` and `!` are PSI extensions and may not be available elsewhere.
+Instead of `!`, the `system` command can be used.
+Dynamic module loading is not supported by standard EPICS.

 ### Load the module "TPG366"

 Use the `require` command to load the module.
 It provides the templates and